Agamennon/redux-tiny-router/README.md

 you just don't get values for `src` `params` and `splat`.
 Think about route definitions as teaching the router how to extract extra information that you need.**

-What is a splat? well its the wild-card *, lest add another route definition.
+What is a splat? well it's the wild-card *, lest add another route definition.

 ```javascript